Ventto/mons/README.md

 Extra (in-conjunction options):
   --dpi <dpi>
         Set the DPI, a strictly positive value within the range [0 ; 27432].
+  --primary <mon_name>
+        Select a connected monitor as the primary output.
+Run the script without argument to print monitors information, the names are in the second column between ids and status.
+The primary monitor is marked by an asterisk.

 Daemon mode:
   -a    Performs an automatic display if it detects only one monitor.